-1) Application UI Exploration: Application user interface (UI) exploration is necessary to trigger app-web interfaces.
-Researchers have come up with a number of systems for effective UI exploration catering to varied applications and incorporating different techniques (Section VIII).
+Application user interface (UI) exploration is necessary to trigger app-web interfaces.
+Researchers have come up with a number of systems for effective UI exploration catering to varied applications and incorporating different techniques (Section 7).
 An effective UI explorer will offer high coverage (of the UI, which may also translates to code coverage) while avoiding redundant exploration.
-For our work, we used the heuristics and algorithms that we had developed earlier in AppsPlayground [6].
+For our work, we used the heuristics and algorithms developed in AppsPlayground [10].
 We briefly describe these next.